What Is Lens Flare?

 Here are a few tips you can do to avoid lens flare during shooting.

 - Use a lens hood.
 You can either use the manufacturer’s lens hood or a third party lens hood.
-Watch out for vignette if you use a third party lens hood.
+Some lens hood can cause vignette – so watch out!

-- Try to shoot in the shade or get your subject into the shade.
+- Shoot in the shade or get your subject under the shade.

-- If you are shooting into the source of light (I do it a lot!), here is a technique you will find very helpful.
-Mount your camera on a tripod, take the image that you intend to (don’t worry about the lens flare on this image).
-Take a second image by blocking the source of the light with your thumb (or a finger, or anything).
+- If you are shooting into the source of light (I do that a lot!), here is a technique you will find very helpful.
+Mount your camera on a tripod, take the image that you intend to and see if there is lens flare.
+If there is, take a second image by blocking the source of the light with your thumb (or a finger, or anything).
 Blend these 2 images together during post-processing using a layer mask.
-Watch this video tutorial to learn how to remove lens flare with this technique in Photoshop (if you are a Photoshop user, then this will come to no problem for you!)
+Watch this video tutorial to learn how to remove lens flare with this technique in Photoshop (even if you’re not a regular Photoshop user, the steps are really easy).

 Depending on the extent and how much your image is affected, you may not be able to do anything about it.

-If the affected area is small or it doesn’t involve areas with multiple colours, you can fix it with the following techniques in Adobe Photoshop.
+If the affected area is small or it doesn’t involve areas with multiple colors, you can fix it with the following techniques in Photoshop or any editing software.

-Here are the steps for you to follow to create frequency separation.
+Here are the steps to create frequency separation.

 - Duplicate the background twice (so in addition to the background, you have 2 duplicated layers on top) by using keyboard shortcut cmd/ctrl + J

-- Rename the first duplicated layer to colour and the second to texture
+- Rename the first duplicated layer to color and the second to texture

 - Make the second layer (renamed texture) invisible